Virtual Education Programs

 While fun and informative for all ages, these programs target Grade 3 Ontario curriculum objectives and are especially suited to children aged 7 and up.

-Virtual Q & A with our Museum Educator
+Virtual Q & A with Museum Staff

 - Menie General Store - Interpretation highlights include artifacts in the 1800s and the importance of the General Store